slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The things we see every day are the things we never see at all."
 -- G.K.
 Chesterton [1874]*

-> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate."
+> *"Until you make the uncouncious conscious, it will direct your life and you will call it fate." (...)
+"Fanaticism is always a sign of repressed doubt."
 -- Carl Jung [1875]*

 > *"Conscience is the inner voice that warns us somebody may be looking."